serenityways/best-retreats-data/index.md

 # Welcome to the data hub of Serenity Ways

-**Serenity Ways (SW)** is not a regular luxury travel agency or an online booking engine.
-Instead, we are health & wellness experts working in partnership with the best clinics, all over the world.
-Our mission is to help wellbeing, performance and longevity enthusiasts to find the ideal program for their objectives.
+**Serenity Ways (SW)** is a luxury travel agency, an online platform to search and book wellness retreats, and more: we are health & wellness experts working in partnership with the best clinics, all over the world.
+Our mission is to help those looking for wellbeing, performance or longevity, to find the ideal program for their objectives.

-Rather than an anonymous "Book now" experience, Serenity Ways offers you an **exclusive and human service**:
+Rather than an anonymous "Book now" experience, we offer you an **exclusive and human service**:

 - The most **curated and comparable database** dedicated to high-end wellness, featuring the best retreats and their programs.
 - Exclusive **private consultations** to discuss your unique needs and advise you on the most suitable clinic or hotel and program.